Be a Voter!

 Register to Vote

 Click Here to register to vote online!
 See registration requirements below.
-Indiana Voter Registration Deadline for 2022 midterm election: October 11, 2022.
+Indiana Voter Registration Deadline: October 7, 2024.

 What you need to register: